+WATCH OUT FOR APA STYLE ON TOP OF THE PAGES

+PAGE NO + RUNNING HEADS

+CHECK APA STYLE GUIDE ON RESOURCES SECTION ON MOODLE

+ADD INTEXT CITATION WHEREVER NEEDED

 Introduction

-Pregnancy to humans is to bare a fetus or and embryo in the womans womb for nine mounts roughly about 38-40 weeks, its an important phase through the female life and it needs attention and support physically and emotionally, this time period in the female’s life is very difficult as it is, the physiological changes that occur on the woman’s body vary from woman to another for example some women could suffer from morning sickness which occur in first trimester, in the second trimester some women start to get extra weight, in general these changes could make the day to day life tasks somewhat challenging, most women could go on with their lives with these challenges, but for some it might be hard, this is the reason why we picked this research subject, as the number of pregnant female student is rising in our university we saw that these students might have some struggling with their studies without special care for them, as pregnancy being a stressor on females we wanted to see how would it influence the academic performance for female college students, our research question states as follows “ does pregnancy influence the academic performance for pregnant female students at universities in Palestine?.
-The purpose of this study is to identify what challenges do female students go up against in universities while being pregnant and whether that these challenges make the academic life of pregnant female students more troubling and do they get any special treatment from the educational institutions, we hope to suggest an appropriate solution to help the pregnant go through this phase without much trouble, we hypothesis the following statements :
+Pregnancy to humans is to bare a fetus or and embryo in the womans womb for nine mounts roughly about 38-40 weeksREFERENCE?.
+Its an important phase through the female life and it needs attention and support physically and emotionally.
+This time period in the female’s life is very difficult as it is, the physiological changes that occur on the woman’s body vary from woman to another for example some women could suffer from morning sickness which occur in first trimesterREF, in the second trimester some women start to get extra weight, in general these changes could make the day to day life tasks somewhat challenging, most women could go on with their lives with these challenges, but for some it might be hard, We picked this research subject as the number of pregnant female student is rising in our university we noticed that these students might have some struggling with their studies without special care for them, as pregnancy being a stressor on females.
+We wanted to see how would it influence the academic performance for female college students., our research question states as follows “ does pregnancy influence the academic performance for pregnant female students at universities in Palestine?.
+The purpose of this study is to identify what challenges do female students go up against in universities while being pregnant and whether that these challenges make the academic life of pregnant female students more troubling and do they get any special treatment from the educational institutions. we hope to suggest an appropriate solution to help the pregnant go through this phase without much trouble, we hypothesis the following statements :

-The higher the academic level of pregnant female students the less the academic performance
+The higher the academic level of pregnant female students the less the academic performance.

-The presence of maternal illness the higher the absence number
+The presence of maternal illness the higher the absence number.
+OR better rewoding: Absence from lectures and exams is associated with the presence of maternal illness.

 The higher the number of antenatal care visits the lower the academic performance

-students with advanced gestational age would have less frequent self-studying
+Students with advanced gestational age would have less frequent self-studying

 Background and significance

-As other researches found that most of the pregnant female students in different universities struggle to keep up to the standard academic performance, these studies found what most of these students struggle with is financial problems in college, problems with attending classes and lectures, some universities even forbid pregnant students from taking classes while being pregnant, other face universities with much psychosocial stress that overwhelms them.
+As other researches found that most of the pregnant female students in different universities struggle to keep up to the standard academic performanceREF., these studies found what most of these students struggle with is financial problems in college, problems with attending classes and lectures, some universities even forbid pregnant students from taking classes while being pregnant, other face universities with much psychosocial stress that overwhelms themREF.
 We hope when we finish this study we will be able to identify the problems that pregnant females face in Palestine specifically as most studies are done in different locations which might have different environments that would affect the challenges and change them, we also hope to know if we could make it any better on them.

 Literature review